 The Interim CEO Agreement terminated on March 9, 2022, when he entered into a new employment agreement in connection with his appointment as Chief Executive Officer, President and a Class III director on the Board of Directors of the Company.
 Pursuant to the employment agreement, the term of Mr. Roberts' employment as Chief Executive Officer and President will end on the 12th month anniversary of the effective date and on such date and on each subsequent anniversary of such time, the term shall, without further action by Mr. Roberts or the Company, be extended by an additional one-year period, subject to earlier termination as provided in the employment agreement.
 Mr. Roberts' annual base salary under the employment agreement will be \$600,000 and his target annual bonus will be 100% of his base salary during his tenure as Chief Executive Officer.
 In addition, pursuant to the employment agreement and at the discretion of our Board of Directors, during the term of the employment agreement, starting in April 2022, Mr. Roberts will be eligible to receive an annual discretionary equity grant, with the amount and terms thereof determined by the Board of Directors.
-During the term of the Employment Agreement, Mr. Roberts will also be entitled to employee benefits on the same basis as those generally available to other senior executives.
-Mr. Roberts will also be entitled to at least four weeks of vacation per year and an automobile allowance substantially similar to that provided to other similarly situated senior executives.
+During the term of the Employment Agreement, Mr. Roberts will also be entitled to at least four weeks of vacation per year and an automobile allowance substantially similar to that provided to other similarly situated senior executives.